 - Maple syrup– Adds some sweetness without being overpowering.
 You can also use honey or agave.

 - Coconut milk– The key ingredient!
 I prefer canned coconut milk because it is much richer and creamier, but the carton kind will also work.

 - Toppings– Add your favorite nuts, seeds, fruit, nut butter, etc.

 Start by adding all the ingredients into jars or cereal bowls.
-Let the pudding sit for several minutes, before mixing well.
-Cover the chia puddings and refrigerate for at least 2 hours, to thicken.
+Let the pudding sit for several minutes before mixing well.
+Cover the chia puddings and refrigerate to thicken them for at least 2 hours.

-Tips to make the best coconut milk chia seed pudding
+Tips to make the best coconut milk chia pudding

 - For a smoother chia pudding, you can lightly blend it once it has set.

 - The chia seed pudding will thicken as it is chilling in the fridge.
-Don’t add more chia seeds to the mixture if it looks a little watery.
+Don’t add chia seeds to the mixture if it looks watery.

-- If you’d prefer a sweeter chia pudding, you can add a tablespoon or two of your favorite keto granulated or powdered sugar.
+- If you’d prefer a sweeter chia pudding, add more honey or maple syrup.

 - If you’d like this to be part of meal prep, you can easily double or triple the ingredients.
 I like prepping them in small jars and having them all ready to go for a week of breakfasts.

 To store: Chia pudding should always be stored in the refrigerator, covered.
 It will keep fresh for up to a week.

 To freeze: Place the pudding in a shallow container and store it in the freezer for up to 6 months.